Is it safe to crack your back or crack your neck?

 Is It Safe to Crack Your Back or Crack Your Neck?

-Often as a doctor, I am asked “Is it safe to crack your back or crack your neck?.”
+Often as a doctor, I am asked “Is it safe to crack your back or crack your neck?”
 Although in most instances it is safe, does it actually fix the problem?

 As an osteopathic physician trained in manipulative therapy, I am very familiar with high velocity maneuvers that often result in that satisfactory pop.
-That pop can often alleviate the symptoms temporarily.
+That pop or crack can often alleviate the symptoms temporarily.
 However, in my professional medical opinion, patient’s often get longer term relief with lumbar and cervical stabilization.
 This often involves physical therapy to focus on core strengthening.
 This helps to protect the spine from further injury.
-High velocity maneuvers that result in that satisfactory pop can be used along with a physical therapy program to rehabilitate the spine.
+High velocity maneuvers that result in that satisfactory pop can help along with a physical therapy program to rehabilitate the spine.

 If you are suffering from back issues, joint pain, or injuries resulting from any type of activity, JOI can help.
 JOI has 12 physical therapy clinics conveniently located in Jacksonville and Northeast FL who specialize in orthopedic rehab.
 We work closely with your physician to develop a customized therapy program.
-If you have a back or neck issue, we have a fast track spine program.
+Therefore, if you have a back or neck issue, we have a fast track spine program.